 Typically, you have to decrypt data to do anything useful with it, which creates a moment of vulnerability.
 Homomorphic Encryption flips that script.
 This groundbreaking technique allows for computations to be performed directly on encrypted data.
 A cloud service, for example, could process and verify a user’s identity information, like a fingerprint or name, while it remains completely scrambled and unreadable.
 The service can confirm a match or complete a check without ever seeing the personal data itself.
 This method ensures that sensitive information is never exposed, even to the systems processing it, offering a powerful layer of security for identity verification in the cloud.

-Decentralized Identity Systems
+The Shift Toward Decentralized Identity Systems

 For years, our digital identities have been controlled by large, centralized platforms like Google, Facebook, or government agencies.
 Decentralized Identity, often associated with Self-Sovereign Identity (SSI), is a movement to put users back in control.
 Instead of relying on a central authority, individuals manage their own identity data in a secure digital wallet.
 They can then share specific, verifiable pieces of that information with businesses as needed, granting and revoking access on their own terms.
 This user-centric model is a fundamental shift that enhances both privacy and security, making it one of the most important trends in identity verification.